Cybeni/og-docs/docs/api-docs/http-guide/game-configs.md

 :::info Important
 - Regarding the schema in the `data` payload please look at how the data is stored in CMS (directus).
 The schema follows exactly what directus CMS uses in its SDK as output
+- So to recap:
+    - the GET will retrieve data in camel case for schema consistency across project
+    - the POST sends data with underscores and gateway internally converts to camel case. (as this data is requested through directus API)
 - Note that this endpoint is rarely ever needed to be called manually or from any other service.
 With Directus Flows, this is setup as a webhook when the CMS data changes.
 :::